 After the walk-off touchdown, UNLV players ran onto the field to celebrate.
-The Las Vegas program is heading in a new direction with the school and head coach Tony Sanchez parting ways before the game, but it didn’t stop the Rebels from enjoying the moment.
+The Las Vegas program was heading in a new direction with the school and head coach Tony Sanchez parting ways before the game, but it didn?t stop the Rebels from enjoying the moment.

 Coaches, security, and police officers all tried to break up the fight as fans yelled and threw trash onto the field.
 It also prompted both athletic directors to release a joint statement following the game.

-If we learned anything from the Myles Garrett and Mason Rudolph fiasco from the NFL this year, it’s that a player swinging his helmet is a terrible, terrible thing.
-Apparently, UNLV football captain Giovanni Faulolo Sr. didn’t learn that lesson.
+If we learned anything from the Myles Garrett and Mason Rudolph fiasco from the NFL last year, it?s that a player swinging his helmet is a terrible, terrible thing.
+Apparently, UNLV football captain Giovanni Faulolo Sr. didn?t learn that lesson.

 At the 45-second mark in the video above, and reported by NSN?s Chris Murray, Fauolo apparently swings his helmet at the UNR crowd and hits a fan with his helmet.

 Nothing about this brawl is right.
 Arnold, a defensive back, shouldn?t have thrown the punch and the situation shouldn?t have been this bad.
 It was, however, and all we can do now is shake our heads.

 This article was originally published December 4, 2019.